 Rope Fences - Up to 5 strands

-Consists of up to 5 strands of electrifiable long-lasting rope strained between wood end and corner posts, supported by wood or steel line posts.
+Consists of up to 5 strands of electrifiable, long-lasting rope or braid strained between wood end and corner posts, supported by wood or steel line posts.

 - Boundary fence.
 An attractive, effective, low-cost option to vinyl and wood fences.

 - Subdivide pastures and feeding areas.
 Enables feeding and pasturing horses as individuals.
 Reduces horse-to-horse bonding problems.

 - Keeps horses away from hazards (ponds, streams, feed, stored building materials).